Brasonite/Quark/README.md

 Alternatively, if a script has extra installation steps (i.e. if it's meant to be added as an autoload global), it will contain that information at the top of the file, alongside its description.

-**Warning:** Quark is not afraid of breaking compatibility between file versions.
+**WARNING:** Quark is not afraid of breaking compatibility between file versions.
 Check the [version number](https://semver.org/) on top of each file to know if it has API-breaking changes!

 ## Origin